stgm/scientific-programming-1/11 Algorithms/30 Pyramid/30 mario.md

 * If the user provides an invalid height, prompt the user for a new height.
 Keep asking the user for a height until they provide a valid input.

-* You cán however assume the user only provides whole numbers (integers).
+* You can however assume the user only provides whole numbers (integers).
 That means you don't have to take decimal numbers into consideration.

 * After the height of the pyramid is validated, create through use of `print` and one or more loops the half pyramid.